amostodman/iOS_ATNavigationBarService/README.md

 Copy the class files [ATNavigationBarService.h](ATNavigationBarService.h) and [ATNavigationBarService.m](ATNavigationBarService.m) into your project.

 Import the ATNavigationBarService class into the class file you wish to modify the UINavigationBar on.
-Most likely a UIViewController which is inside a UINavigationController's array or viewControllers.
+Most likely a UIViewController which is inside a UINavigationController's array of viewControllers.

     import "ATNavigationBarService.h"